Ema Banner

 A common problem with the Python schedule library is that it may stop running when the process or program using the library exits or terminates.
 This can result in missed job executions or incomplete schedules.
 To avoid this issue, running the schedule library in a separate thread or process that continues to run even if the main program terminates is recommended.

-Method 4: Python Crontab
+Method 4: Python crontab

 A Python crontab is a way to schedule tasks to run automatically on a specified time interval using the same syntax as the UNIX cron utility.
 Cron is a time-based job scheduler that runs on Unix-like operating systems, and Python crontab is a Python package that provides a simple interface to create cron-like schedules for executing Python code.
+Python crontab is especially useful on Linux systems where cron is natively available, but similar jobs scheduling can also be implemented on Windows systems using Task Scheduler or third-party tools.

-With Python crontab, you can specify the interval, specific time of day, day of the week, or month of the year a particular script or program should run.
+With Python crontab, you can specify the interval, specific time of day, day of the week or month of the year a particular script or program should run.
 The scheduling is done by defining a set of rules using the crontab syntax, which specifies the exact timing of when a task should be executed.

 Here’s an example of how the crontab syntax works: